+"BITB" and, collectively, the "Bitcoin Funds" or "Funds").3 This proposal would align the Exchange's rules with that of its affiliated exchange, NYSE American LLC.4 As such this proposal does not raise any new or novel issues not previously considered by the Commission.

-The Exchange notes that this is a competitive filing as the Commission recently approved rule proposals by Nasdaq ISE, LLC ("ISE") and Cboe Exchange, Inc. ("Cboe") to allow the listing and trading of options on IBIT3 and on FBTC and ARKB, respectively.
-4 The Exchange notes that bitcoin-backed ETPs are already approved for options trading on its affiliated exchange, NYSE American LLC.
-5 As discussed below, the Exchange believes options on the Bitcoin Funds would permit hedging, and allow for more liquidity, better price efficiency, and less volatility with respect to the underlying Funds.
+As discussed herein, the Exchange believes options on the Bitcoin Funds would permit hedging, and allow for more liquidity, better price efficiency, and less volatility with respect to the underlying Funds.
 Further, permitting the listing of such options would enhance the transparency and efficiency of markets in these and correlated products.

-Rule 5.3-O provides that, subject to certain other criteria set forth in the Rule,6 securities deemed appropriate for options trading include Exchange-Traded Fund Shares (or ETFs) that represent certain types of interests7 and exchange-traded products ("ETPs")
+Rule 5.3-O provides that, subject to certain other criteria set forth in the Rule,5 securities deemed appropriate for options trading include Exchange-Traded Fund Shares (or ETFs) that represent certain types of interests6 and exchange-traded products ("ETPs")